EndPointCorp/end-point-blog/2012/06/28/three-things-imagemagick-requestbin.html.md

 title: 'Three Things: ImageMagick, RequestBin, Responsivness'
 ---

-It's been a while since I wrote a **Three Things** blog article, where I share tidbits that I've learned that don't quite make it into a full blog post, but are still worth sharing!
+It’s been a while since I wrote a **Three Things** blog article, where I share tidbits that I’ve learned that don’t quite make it into a full blog post, but are still worth sharing!

 ### Image Stacking via Command Line